algosup/2024-2025-project-1-fpga-team-3/TechnicalSpecification/Technical_Specification.md

 The VGA display is an RGB display with 3 bits per color channel.
 This means each channel (Red, Green, and Blue) supports 8 colors (2^3 = 8), and by mixing these, the display can support up to 512 colors (8^3 = 512).

 ### 4. Objective
-- The frog should be represented as a sprite that closely resembles a real frog, with detailed colors.
+- The frog should be represented as a sprite that looks like a real frog, with detailed colors.

 - Up to 16 cars should be visible on the screen at a time, each capable of moving at different speeds.